The kilowatt-hour defined, and what it means to you

 - How many watts the device draws

-- How often it's used.
+- How much or how often it's used.

-To calculate kWh, you take the wattage of the device, multiply that by the number of hours you predict it's used, and divide by 1,000.
+To calculate kWh, you take the wattage of the device, multiply that by the number of hours that you predict it's used, and divide by 1,000.
 For example, says Mathot, if you use a 100-watt incandescent bulb for 10 hours, then you have consumed 1 kWh of electricity.

 This structure is designed to encourage conservation, with what's known as the Step 2 rate significantly higher than the Step 1 rate.